Inselbergs of Mutinondo Wilderness

-The inselbergs are also archaeologically rich, which you can read about on our Archaeology Page
+The inselbergs and the area around them are also archaeologically rich, which you can read about on our Archaeology Page

 The following is a charming description of our inselbergs from 'Mutinondo - An example of miombo for the visitor' by Paul Smith reproduced with permission from Plant Talk, the quarterly periodical on plant conservation worldwide (www.plant-talk.org).